willmendesneto/ngx-feature-toggle/README.md

 In this case, we are combining the checks.
 So the component will be activated if `enableSecondText` is configured as `true` AND `enableFirstText` is configured as `false`.
 With that configuration you can have all the flexibility to cover different scenarios in your app.

-Use `NgxFeatureToggleCanActivateChildGuard` to control when the child component of a specific component can be activate via routing.
+Use `NgxFeatureToggleRouteGuard` to control when the child component of a specific component can be activate via routing.
 It can be passed as an array of items.

 ```js
 ...